theos/theos-wiki/docs/Parallel-Building.md

     ```

     For versions of macOS earlier than 10.15 Catalina, the default shell is bash rather than zsh.
 As such, you'll want to use `~/.bash_profile` instead of `~/.zprofile` in the command above.
 3. In order for this change to take effect, you must restart your shell.
 Open a new tab and type `make`.
-Now, the afforementioned notice should no longer appear and you should find that it’s significantly faster!
+Now, the aforementioned notice should no longer appear and you should find that it’s significantly faster!

 ----